What is Biofuel? – An Easy Guide to Alternative Fuels

 Biofuel is becoming a term that more and more people are familiar with – particularly those of you who are conscious of your carbon footprint, as it produces fewer CO2 emissions than regular fuel.
-With this in mind, our customers are more regularly asking questions about how the biofuels we supply can help them stem their greenhouse emissions.
+With this in mind, our customers are increasingly asking questions about how the biofuels we supply can be viable diesel fuel alternatives that will help them stem their greenhouse emissions.

-To help get the word out, we’ve put together a guide to biofuels that explains more about the environmentally friendly fuels.
+To help get the word out, we’ve put together a guide to biofuels that explains more about the environmentally friendly fuels available on the UK market.

 Biofuel is a fuel that is produced from biomass – that is, plant or animal material used for energy production – and is a replacement for fossil fuels.
 Biofuels are renewable sources of energy as the source materials can be grown and the fuel later harvested.